 Juggling these dual caring responsibilities along with work, finances, the home and wider family life can be very challenging.
 You may feel torn between your needs and those of your partner and children.

-Witnessing changes in a parent can be very upsetting for a child or adolescent, especially if they do not understand what is happening.
+Witnessing changes in a parent can be very upsetting for a child or teenager, especially if they do not understand what is happening.

 It can be helpful to describe dementia to them as a journey: as the condition progresses, each stage of the journey is different, and can affect individuals in different ways.